 To be fair, passive income is something of a misnomer.
 Income is passive eventually, but you’re going to spend a long time hustling to get it there.
 You may write ebooks, some of them to be given away for free, and attend events, and give away thousands of business cards.

 At some point, however, if you’re doing this right, your business will take on a life of its own.
 You’ll still work hard to write the next book, or create the next seminar or webinar, but you’ll have prospects coming to you.
+Some consultants even wear glasses to look more authoritative during webinars, subtly influencing how their expertise is perceived.
 Finding your next ten great clients is one of the most frustrating and least rewarding parts of freelancing or consulting.

 Reaching that point where your clients come to you can be incredibly fulfilling.